ChrisDal/ubiwmxn-game/WomxnDevelopUbisoftDemo/Assets/levels/README.md

 - 330: Cactus (takes 3w x 4h tiles)
 - "5DU": Mushroom (takes 1 tile)

-Discs and Mushrooms are created with a distance and direction from the point of creation in elem tile :
+Discs and Mushrooms are created with a distance and direction from the point of creation in elem tile:
-D = 0 Up, 1 Right,  2 Down, 3 Left
+- D:
+	- 0: Up
+	- 1: Right
+	- 2: Down
+	- 3: Left
-U = Distance to travel in tile
+- U : Distance to travel in tile (max 9 tiles)

+For example:
-For example : 425 will create a Disc that will go down 5 tiles then go back to position of creation (infinite)
+425 will create a Disc that will go down 5 tiles then go back to position of creation (infinite)